 The Group also presents the necessary financing for the development of the assets classified as "Property developments in progress".
-These loans are conditional upon the specific construction of the developments to which they are associated, and their decrease is presented gradually with the progress of the construction work and, therefore, the Group depends solely on the cash available as at 31 December 2022 to guarantee the continuity of the business.
+These loans are conditional upon the specific construction of the developments to which they are associated, and their decrease is presented gradually with the progress of the construction work and, therefore, the Group depends solely on the cash available as at 31 December 2023 to guarantee the continuity of the business.

 20.6.
-Price risk exposure
+Exposure to price risk